Peter-van-Tol/HUB-75-boards/HUB75-Sourcing_output/README.md

 - Current mirror is to be tested whether it works reliable.

 If you find more issues, please file a bug using GitHub.

+# Version history

+**1.1**
+* Corrected P-channel MOSFET's, the source and drain where switched, which prevented the V1.0 board from working.
+* Changed pin-headers to IDC-headers.
+Rerouted because of more space required by the IDC-header
+* Corrected footprint of reverse current protection.
+Added jumper to be able to by-pass this circuit.

+**1.0**
+* Initial version for proto-type.